Specification

 :not(contains x s')

-- ??- No, this simple “set” data structure is in fact a multiset and this will not always hold
+- ??- This simple “set” data structure is in fact a multiset and this will not always hold

-- If we were trying to implement an actual set this postcondition would let us catch an error
+- If we were trying to implement a true set this postcondition would help us catch an error

 - Postcondition on